huggingface/transformers/docs/source/en/model_doc/omdet-turbo.md

 ## Usage tips

-One specificity of OmDet-Turbo compared to other zero-shot object detection models, such as [Grounding DINO](grounding-dino), is the decoupled classes and prompt embedding structure that allows caching of text embeddings.
+One unique property of OmDet-Turbo compared to other zero-shot object detection models, such as [Grounding DINO](grounding-dino), is the decoupled classes and prompt embedding structure that allows caching of text embeddings.
 This means that the model needs both classes and task as inputs, where classes is a list of objects we want to detect and task is the grounded text used to guide open-vocabulary detection.
 This approach limits the scope of the open-vocabulary detection and makes the decoding process faster.

 [`OmDetTurboProcessor`] is used to prepare the classes, task and image triplet.
-The task input is optional, and when not provided, it will default to `"Detect [class1], [class2], [class3], ..."` .
-To process the results from the model, one can use post_process_grounded_object_detection from [`OmDetTurboProcessor`].
+The task input is optional, and when not provided, it will default to `"Detect [class1], [class2], [class3], ..."`.
+To process the results from the model, one can use `post_process_grounded_object_detection` from [`OmDetTurboProcessor`].
 Notably, this function takes in the input classes, as unlike other zero-shot object detection models, the decoupling of classes and task embeddings means that no decoding of the predicted class embeddings is needed in the post-processing step, and the predicted classes can be matched to the inputted ones directly.

 ## Usage example